hetalang/HetaSimulator.jl/docs/src/table-formats/scenario.md

-# Conditions tables
+# Scenarios tables

-Conditions tables are CSV or XLSX files which store `Condition` objects in tabular format.
+Scenarios tables are CSV or XLSX files which store `Scenario` objects in tabular format.
 The content of the table can be loaded into Julia environment as a `DataFrame` to be included into `Platform` object.

 ## Format

-The structure of the tables corresponds to `Condition` properties.
+The structure of the tables corresponds to `Scenario` properties.
 The first row is intended for headers which clarify the columns meaning.
 The sequence of columns is not important.

-- `id` : a `String` representing unique identifier of `Condition` if you load into `Platform` object.
-The string should be unique within the condition set and must follow the common identifier rules: no blank spaces, no digit at the first symbol, etc.
+- `id` : a `String` representing unique identifier of `Scenario` if you load into `Platform` object.
+The string should be unique within the scenario set and must follow the common identifier rules: no blank spaces, no digit at the first symbol, etc.

 - `model` : a `String` identifier of model which will be used for simulations.
 The default value is `nameless`.